Precision prediction of a democratic up-family philic KSVZ axion model at the LHC: Pair production of vector-like quark at NLO+PS accuracy

+$\mathcal{M}_{QCD}^{u\bar{u}}$ represents the amplitude of the top left diagram in Fig.~\ref{FD_production_5} with the initial state $u\bar{u}$, while $\mathcal{M}_{S_1}$ and $\mathcal{M}_{S_2}$ denote the amplitudes of the bottom two diagrams in Fig.~\ref{FD_production_5}.
+The Mandelstam variables are represented by $s,~t,~u$, and constants $C_A=3$ and $C_F=4/3$.
+According to Eq.~\ref{square_matrix_inter}, destructive interference can occur between the Yukawa and pure QCD diagrams.
+At moderate Yukawa couplings, with $f\leq 0.8$, the destructive interference reduces the total cross-section.
+The production rate exceeds the contribution from pure QCD only in larger Yukawa coupling regimes, specifically when $f\geq 1.2$.
+Due to the dominance of QCD contributions, we analyze pure QCD-initiated diagrams at LO and their NLO-QCD corrections in the subsequent collider analysis.

 We designate the partonic centre-of-mass energy of the event as the central choice for both the factorization and renormalization scales.
-To compute the scale variance, we vary both the factorization and renormalization scales from a factor of two to half of this central scale, resulting in nine different data sets.
+To compute the scale uncertainties, we vary the factorization and renormalization scales from two to half of this central scale, resulting in nine different data sets.
 The superscripts and subscripts in the tables indicate the envelopes of the nine data sets, although all of the cross sections shown in Table \ref{tab:crosssection_1_5} correspond to the central scale.
+At NLO, the uncertainties associated with the renormalization and factorization scales are significantly smaller than at LO.

-LO+PS and NLO+PS distributions of $\log_{10}[P_T(\Psi\bar{\Psi})/GeV]$ (upper panel) and the differential K-factor (lower panel) are given in Figure~\ref{fig_logPt_5}. $P_T(\Psi\bar{\Psi})$ is the transverse momentum of the VLQ pair.
-For $\log_{10}[P_T(\Psi\bar{\Psi})/GeV] < 2.6$, the left plot shows that K-factor is more than 1, but for $\log_{10}[P_T(\Psi\bar{\Psi})/GeV] > 2.6$, the K-factor is less than 1, indicating that the NLO cross section is less than the LO cross section.
+LO+PS and NLO+PS distributions of $\log_{10}[P_T(\Psi\bar{\Psi})/GeV]$ (upper panel) and the differential K-factor (middle panel) are given in Figure~\ref{fig_logPt_5}. $P_T(\Psi\bar{\Psi})$ is the transverse momentum of the VLQ pair.
+For $\log_{10}[P_T(\Psi\bar{\Psi})/GeV] < 1.6$, the left plot shows that K-factor is more than 1, but for $\log_{10}[P_T(\Psi\bar{\Psi})/GeV] > 1.6$, the K-factor is less than 1, indicating that the NLO cross section is less than the LO cross section.
 The differential K-factor is not flat everywhere.
 It is almost flat at the lower values and then starts to go down, so scaling the LO events by a constant K-factor would not give accurate results.